relatedcode/RelatedChat/README.md

 GraphQLite is a toolkit to work with GraphQL servers easily.
 It also provides several other features to make life easier during iOS application development.

+You can also read some more about the why [here](https://graphqlite.io/why-is-graphqlite).

 ---

 ## Features